The Blues (B. B. King album): Critical reception

 Since its inception, The Blues has received positive reviews, as seen with Mark Deming of AllMusic's review stating King was "already near the top of his class".
 The Rolling Stone Album Guide also commented that the collection of tracks showcased the studio band peak form, spotlighting the tracks "Ruby Lee", "Past Day" and "Boogie Woogie Woman".
 Billboard gave the album four out of four stars, saying that it was "A good low-price R&B set", "The vocals by King are in the old rhythm and blues tradition", and that it was "Potent stuff for the racks".

 Track listing

 The original Crown LP and many reissues do not list the songwriters, producers, nor running times.
-Details are taken the AllMusic review and may differ from other sources.
+Details are taken from the AllMusic review and may differ from other sources.